 With this setup, incorporating both old and fresh bamboo is a great way to mix things up!

-Create a zen-inspired garden look with the use of crisscrossed bamboo panels.
-You can make them in a variety of heights to fit your needs and aesthetic.
+Crisscrossed bamboo panels can create a zen-inspired garden look.
+You can make them in various heights to fit your needs and aesthetics.

 These long bamboo stalks are perfect for making a criss-cross panel.
 They can easily be cut to the desired length.